List of Mood Disorders

 • Physical symptoms that are unexplained by other health conditions

 Mood disorders represent a significant and diverse category.
-It is then essential for practitioners to understand the different types of mood disorders that patients may experience.
+It is then essential for practitioners to understand the risk factors and different types of mood disorders that patients may experience.
 This understanding can help diagnose and tailor treatment strategies effectively for each patient's unique situation.
-The following defines how mood disorders are often categorized:
+The following defines how mood disorders are often categorized into:

 Depressive disorders